 List of collaborators: Esther Hansen concept, design, and printing; Rebecca Bent paper cuts, gluing and framing; Meg Wilson expert inking of pronto plates.

-Ina Arraouni’s new series, “Minced Oaths”, is inspired by her time in Florence, Italy where she studied traditional etching techniques.
+Ina Arraoui’s new series, “Minced Oaths”, is inspired by her time in Florence, Italy where she studied traditional etching techniques.

 The preserving jar is a recurring motif in her work which highlights practices of cultural continuity in the face of constant change and the necessity to adapt.
 The compositions are influenced by the architecture and ominous, metaphysical landscapes of Italian artist Giorgio De Chirico.